cysouw/diathesis/text/c03_prepositions.md

 d.
 Der Affe saß auf seiner Schulter.
 :::

 Coreference ("reflexive double marking") is possible between dative and possessor [@next a], but in the third person this does not lead to a reflexive *sich* [@next b,c].
 This is a clear indication that the dative and the possessor have to refer to the same participant.
-It is impossible for them to be not coreferent, so there is not possible confusion in the third person, so there is no need for a disambiguating reflexive pronoun.
+It is impossible for them to be not coreferent, so there is no possible confusion in the third person, so there is no need for a disambiguating reflexive pronoun.

 ::: ex
 a.
 Der Affe saß mir auf meiner Schulter.